 - The second group is represented by Burley’s De Puritate, the chapters on consequence in Ockham’s Summa Logicae (III-3), a few Pseudo-Ockham treatises, and the Liber consequentiarium (edited in Schupp 1988).
 In these texts, the concept of (intrinsic and extrinsic) middles and other topical concepts occupy a prominent place.
 They display a much deeper interest in the very nature of consequence than the previous group, presenting general definitions and criteria for what is to count as a consequence, as well as divisions of kinds of consequence.

-- The third group is represented by Buridan's treatise on consequence and the treatises inspired by it, most notably Albert of Saxony's (a chapter of his Perutilis logica) and Marsilius of Inghen's (as yet unedited) treatise on consequence.
-There is also the interesting commentary on the Prior Analyics formerly attributed to Scotus[,8] which is thought to have been composed before or in any case independently of Buridan's treatise (Lagerlund 2000, chapter 6).
+- The third group is represented by Buridan’s treatise on consequence and the treatises inspired by it, most notably Albert of Saxony’s (a chapter of his Perutilis logica) and Marsilius of Inghen’s treatise on consequence (Ciola 2018).
+There is also the interesting commentary on the Prior Analytics formerly attributed to Scotus, which is thought to have been composed before or in any case independently of Buridan’s treatise (Lagerlund 2000, chapter 6).
 In these treatises, topical vestiges such as the doctrine of intrinsic and extrinsic middles have disappeared completely.
 What characterizes them as a group is the definition of formal consequence based on the substitutivity criterion, in the spirit of (ST) (more on this below).
-This tradition can be referred to as the Parisian/continental tradition on consequences.
+This tradition is usually referred to as the Parisian/continental tradition on consequences.

 First therefore I assume a certain distinction, namely this one: One kind of [consequence] is simple, another kind is as-of-now (ut nunc).
 A simple [consequence] is one that holds for every time.
 For example ‘A man runs; an animal runs.’
 An as-of-now [consequence] holds for a determinate time and not always.
 For example ‘Every man runs; therefore, Socrates runs’.
 For that [consequence] does not hold always, but only while Socrates is a man.
 (Burley, De Puritate, 3)